APogue/APogue.github.io/about.md

 **My Interests**

-I'm a lifelong learner, I might consider learning together with people "quality time".
+I'm a lifelong learner, I might consider learning together with people "quality time."
 I love comedy, poetry, and basketball.
-I'd love to get into some DIY projects if I ever have the time...
+I'd love to get into some DIY projects if I ever have time...
 Does this website count? 😎